computor-tools/qubic-lrv/README.md

 ### Air gap scenario

-It is possible to sign transactions using `qubic.createTransaction`, which in contrast to `entity.createTransaction` does not require a client connected to Qubic network.
+As a network security measure, it is possible to generate ids with `qubic.createId()` and sign transactions with `qubic.createTransaction` in physically isolated computer or network.
+Calling these methods does not require a client connected to Qubic network.
-Result can be transported to a computer with internet connection and broadcasted with `client.broadcastTransaction`.
+Signed transactions can be transported to a computer with internet connection and broadcasted with `client.broadcastTransaction`.
 Just make sure you calculate execution tick of transaction correctly to avoid walking back-and-forth.

+### Offline verification

+Relevant to IoT sector, lrv could verify records while being offline.
+Proofs can be generated via fetching data from classic internet, later communicated to IoT agents by other means (e.g.; nfc or ble transceivers).

 ---